How Much Does a Bathroom Addition Cost in the Bay Area?

 Half Bath (Powder Room)

 A half bath contains a toilet and sink only, with no shower or tub.
-In the Bay Area, adding a half bath costs $45,000 to $65,000.
+In the Bay Area, adding a half bath costs $48,000 to $70,000 in 2026.
 Half baths require less plumbing and space than full bathrooms, making them the most affordable option.
 They work well near living areas or home offices and add meaningful convenience for guests.

 Full Bathroom

 A full bathroom includes a toilet, sink, and shower or tub.
-Bay Area costs for a full bathroom addition range from $65,000 to $95,000.
+Bay Area costs for a full bathroom addition range from $70,000 to $100,000 in 2026.
 The additional plumbing, waterproofing, and tile work for a shower enclosure are the primary drivers of the higher cost compared to a half bath.

 Master Bathroom Suite